-4.2.2.4 Demand Response Can Aid Grid Management
+Demand Response Can Aid Grid Management

 DR empowers consumers to change their normal electricity consumption patterns; it is a particularly flexible grid resource, capable of improving system reliability, reducing the need for capital investments to meet peak demand, as well as electricity market prices.
-DR can also be used for load reduction and load shaping, as well as to help grids mitigate generation variability, including from VERs.
+DR can also be used for load reduction and load shaping, as well as to help grids mitigate generation variability, including from VER.
 A variety of DR programs exist, some of which are offered directly by utilities, while other programs are offered by the grid system operators, retail competitors, and aggregators.
-DR challenges the view that a utility's generation adequacy, measured by its reserve margin, is "steel in the ground".
-DR can offset "installed capacity" and currently provides nearly 30 gigawatts (GW) of peak reduction capability nationwide; his accounted for 3.9 percent of U.S. peak demand in 2016 and exceeded 10 percent in some regions. f, 63, Future DR growth-FERC scenarios show 82 GW to 188 GW in possible DR capacity by 2019 by 2019 with other DER could significantly shift customer demand from peak to off-peak periods.
+DR challenges the view that a utility's generation adequacy, measured by its reserve margin, is "steel in the ground."
+DR can offset "installed capacity" and currently provides nearly 30 gigawatts (GW) of peak reduction capability nationwide;57 this accounted for 3.9 percent of U.S. peak demand in 201658 and exceeded 10 percent in some regions.^{1, 59, 60} Future DR growth-FERC scenarios show 82 GW to 188 GW in possible DR capacity by 201961-along with other DER could significantly shift customer demand from peak to off-peak periods.

-A key driver of today's DR programs has been the growth of advanced metering infrastructure (AMI), now deployed for nearly 65 million customers in the United States (see Figure 4-5).
-66 AMIs typically include two-way communications networks that utilities can leverage to improve electric system operations, enable new technological platforms and devices, and facilitate consumer engagement.
-More than half of deployed AMIs are in five states, with California, Florida, and Texas accounting for over 40 percent of the total.
-67 AMI investments have been largely driven by state legislative and regulatory requirements and ARRA funding.
-68 commissioned.
-In addition to their titles as largest yet in operation, both projects were built quickly: about six months from contract award to commissioning.
-These projects show how new technologies, many of which benefitted from early publicly supported demonstrations, can provide rapid solutions for reliability, resilience, and security.
+A key driver of today's DR programs has been the growth of advanced metering infrastructure (AMI), now deployed for nearly 65 million customers in the United States (Figure 4-5).62 AMI typically includes two-way communications networks that utilities can leverage to improve electric system operations, enable new technological platforms and devices, and facilitate consumer engagement.
+More than half of deployed AMI are in five states, with California, Florida, and Texas accounting for over 40 percent of the total.63 AMI investments have been largely driven by state legislative and regulatory requirements, as well as ARRA funding.64

-^f For example, in PJM Interconnection, demand resources account for over 10 GW out of the 167 GW from all capacity resources in the 2019/2020 delivery year.
+^{i} For example, in PJM Interconnection, demand resources account for over 10 GW out of the 167 GW from all capacity resources in the 2019/2020 delivery year.
 See references for more information.

 Figure 4-5.
-Advanced Metering Infrastructure Growth Has Contributed to Expanded Role of DR Programs.69
+Advanced Metering Infrastructure Growth Has Contributed to Expanded Role of DR Programs65

-A key driver of today's demand response programs has been the growth of advanced metering infrastructure (in orange).
+A key driver of today's DR programs has been the growth of advanced metering infrastructure (in orange).
 In 2015, approximately 65 million customers in the United States had advanced metering infrastructure installations.

-State Regulatory Actions That Have Impacted DR70
+State Regulatory Actions That Have Impacted Demand Response^j